danielkamin/piwubwlu_api/README.md

-#REST API for Platforma wtnajmu urządzeń badawczych w laboratoriach uczelnianych.
+#REST API for Platforma wynajmu urządzeń badawczych w laboratoriach uczelnianych.

+Documentation in the making...